mrdemiurgic/minimal-webrtc/README.md

 - Handles peers joining and leaving the room

 ### assets/js/webrtc.ts
-This TypeScript file contains all the WebRTC peer connection logic:
+This JavaScript file implements the WebRTC peer connection logic.
-- Sets up local and remote video streams
+- Sets up local video stream from the webcam
-- Handles the WebRTC negotiation process
+- Handles WebRTC connection negotiation between peers
-- Creates and manages peer connections
+- Each step is documented and explained
-- Exchanges connection information between peers
-- Contains detailed documentation explaining the WebRTC process

 ## Getting Started